Pomilon/Pomilon/README.md

 I tend to approach projects with curiosity and a focus on learning, rather than following a strict plan.
 Most of my work involves backend logic, interactive web interfaces, and exploring artificial intelligence.

-Currently, all my repositories are private.
+Currently, Most of my repositories are private.
 While I don't maintain a presence on social platforms, you can find me here on GitHub.

 ---